brettinternet/brettinternet.github.io/content/mic-mute/_index.md

 monitors.
 The system tray icon will also indicate the mute status.
 Once microphones are on again, the window will hide.
 [View releases](https://github.com/brettinternet/mic-mute/releases).

-## Update: What I use now

-My journey finding the best solution for this has evolved.
-I now use [Hammerspoon](https://www.hammerspoon.org) which is a delightful way to hack together MacOS scripts.
-The Lua scripting in Hammerspoon makes maintaining this a lot more fun than foreign functions in Rust.
-I'm still able to use the hotkey `⌘ ⇧ A` and I've also mapped it to a macropad that uses `F13`.
-My script also supports Push To Talk.

 Muted and unmuted indicators: